Modern Etiquette: Sharing the joys of pregnancy

 By Anna Post

-BURLINGTON, Vermont From unsolicited baby bump touches to having your big news scooped on Facebook, modern pregnancy has an etiquette all its own.
+BURLINGTON, Vermont, March 26 From unsolicited baby bump touches to having your big news scooped on Facebook, modern pregnancy has an etiquette all its own.
 To keep the pregnant glow, consider the following:

 Sharing the News